zanglab/recognicer/README.md

 For details of the algorithm, please see

-"*RECOGNICER: A coarse-graining approach for identifying broad domains from ChIP- seq data.*" Chongzhi Zang, Yiren Wang, and Weiqun Peng.(2020)
+"*RECOGNICER: A coarse-graining approach for identifying broad domains from ChIP- seq data.*" Chongzhi Zang, Yiren Wang, and Weiqun Peng.(2020) doi: available soon...

-doi:

 This package is provided under the BSD-2-Clause lisense.

 ## 2. Installation

+RECOGNICER v1.0 is implemented in python2.
+1. Prerequisites include `scipy` package.

+2. To install RECOGNICER, download the source package and setup the configurations in the script `RECOGNICER.sh`: set the variable `SRC_DIR` to be the directory where the uncompressed package is stored, e.g., `SRC_DIR=/home/packages/recognicer`

+3. Make sure environment variables so that python modules can be executed smoothly.

-Current supported genomes include: human hg38, hg19, hg18; mouse mm10, mm9, mm8;
+4. Current supported genomes include: human hg38, hg19, hg18; mouse mm10, mm9, mm8; rat rn4; drosophila dm2, dm3; yeast sacCer1, pombe; and Arabidopsis tair8.
+For adding more customized species or genome versions, please see Additional notes below.

 ## 3. Running RECOGNICER